Serfies/serfies.github.io/books.md

 subtitle: My list of noteworthy books.
 ---

 I have read many books during my career but few leave a lasting impression.
-Below my list of books that I that I think you will find value in as well.
+Below my list of books that I think you will find value in as well.

 ### Enterprise Architecture